 Working smarter, not harder is the key to creating the time freedom that will allow you to achieve the next stage of growth you want.

-Here are 7 ways working smarter, not harder will make you more effective and achieve your goals quicker.
+Here are 7 ways working smarter, not harder will make you more effective and help you achieve your goals quicker.

 1. Improve your time management skills